 To guide us along, we turned to Maurizio Leo.
 Leo runs the award-winning baking blog The Perfect Loaf, where he shares his favorite recipes for how to make naturally-leavened bread and pastries, as well as tons of helpful info and tips for both beginners and experienced bakers.
 His blog has twice been named a top food blog by Saveur, and his popular Instagram account — which can only be described as “bread porn” due to how aesthetically-pleasing his creations are — has over 150,000 followers.

 Today, he’s sharing his Beginner’s Sourdough recipe, as well as how to make your own sourdough starter.

 “For new bakers, sourdough can be intimidating, but it doesn’t have to be,” Leo says on his blog.
 “With a few essential basics, you’ll be baking crusty and healthy loaves of bread in short order.”

 There are a few essential tools you should get your hands on first, though: A digital food scale and a Dutch oven or combo cooker.
 Many bread recipes prefer to use grams, so a food scale is indispensable if you want to take up baking.
-The Dutch oven or cooker helps give the sourdough that perfect rise, shape, and crust we love so much.
-A kitchen thermometer would also be helpful.
+The Dutch oven or cooker helps give sourdough that perfect rise, shape, and crust we love so much.
+A kitchen thermometer will also be helpful.
 To see Leo’s recommended list of tools, check here.

 - Whole-grain rye flour